pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 `parking_lot` has a [`try_map`](https://docs.rs/lock_api/0.3/lock_api/struct.RwLockReadGuard.html#method.try_map) method for all its guards, just as `shared_mutex` has with [`result_map`](https://docs.rs/shared-mutex/0.3.1/shared_mutex/struct.MappedSharedMutexWriteGuard.html#method.result_map).
 In my opinion that API is superior to the original `filter_map`, because it returns a `Result`.
 That way the method can return either a refined reference, or the original one.

+### Recover

+Both `parking_lot` and `shared_mutex` return `Mapped*` types from their map methods. `shared_mutex` has a potentially useful method: it can [`recover`](https://docs.rs/shared-mutex/0.3/shared_mutex/struct.MappedSharedMutexReadGuard.html#method.recover) a reference to the entire value from a mapped reference, without releasing the lock, if you can also provide a reference to the mutex / RW lock.

+It is worth noting that a library can't provide both `split_mut` and `recover` on a mutable (mapped) smart pointer. `split_mut` would allow multiple mutable references to exist, pointing to different parts of the value.
+Recovering from one a mutable reference to the entire value would alias the other ones.

 ## Downgrading or upgrading a smart pointer
 Basic API:
 ```rust